magento/devdocs-mbi/docs/import-api.md

       return client.push_data("orders", [order])[0]
 ```

-Now, we can plug this into the same template from the `users` table:
+Now, plug this into the same template from the `users` table:

 **Javascript:**